JasonEtco/jasonet.co/src/pages/posts/just-enough-docker.md

 This post will focus on the basics of Docker, with a focus on configuring Docker containers for [GitHub Actions](https://github.com/features/actions) - but the fundamentals can be used for any project.

 One note: I'm intentionally simplifying certain things here.
 I firmly believe in avoiding information overload, and bombarding people with more knowledge than is necessary is harmful to their learning experience.
-If you're a Docker expert thinking "well yeah _but_" - I encourage you to write your own, more advanced post!
+If you're a Docker expert thinking "well yeah _but_" - remember that building amazing things using a technology does not require one to be a master of it!

 ## What is Docker?